 COVID-19 outbreak closes Littlerock Elementary until Oct.
 14, superintendent announces

-Sean Dotson’s message to families has been posted on the Littlerock Elementary website.
+Sean Dotson’s message to families was posted on the Littlerock Elementary website.

 “As directed by Thurston County Public Health and Social Services, we are suspending in-person instruction until Oct.
 14 due to positive COVID-19 cases and an extraordinarily high number of students absent and experiencing symptoms or quarantined due to exposure,” his message reads.